Information Based Inference in Models with Set-Valued Predictions and Misspecification: Introduction

 Only a few recent papers put forth tools for construction of confidence sets that are valid in the presence of misspecification, covering each element of a pseudo-true identified set with an asymptotic probability at least as large as a prespecified nominal level. \citet{and:kwo22} show that model misspecification can lead to spuriously tight confidence sets while statistical tests have low power at detecting misspecification.
 They propose a notion of pseudo true set, a specification test, and an asymptotically uniformly valid inference method for partially identified models defined by a finite number of unconditional moment inequalities.
-Their test statistic aggregates violations of the sample moment conditions relaxed by the minimum amount that guarantees that at least one parameter vector in the parameter space satisfies them. \citet{Stoye20} studies interval identified scalar parameters with asymptotic normality of the estimators of the endpoints.
+Their inference method aggregates violations of the sample moment conditions relaxed by the minimum amount that guarantees that at least one parameter vector in the parameter space satisfies them. \citet{Stoye20} studies interval identified scalar parameters with asymptotic normality of the estimators of the endpoints.
 He obtains a valid and never-empty confidence interval that is free of tuning parameters and simple to compute.
 In contrast, our method applies to models for conditional density functions of outcome variables given discrete and continuous covariates.
 Allowing for the latter is important: they are commonplace in practice and may yield substantial identifying information.
 While a fine discretization or the use of instrument functions \citep[e.g.,][]{and:shi13} may transform conditional moment inequalities in unconditional ones, doing so may incur computational costs associated with an increase in the number of moment inequalities proportional to the cardinality of the discretized support or the number of instrument functions.
 We bypass this problem by evaluating directly the contribution of each observation to the score function.
+In our simulations (Section~\ref{sec:monte_carlo}), doing so reduces computational time by 228 to 3,564 times relative to \citet{and:shi13}'s method, depending on how fine a discretization one uses.
 Our pseudo-true set and inference method are insensitive to which inequalities one uses to characterize the sharp collection of model implied distributions for $\ey|\ex$.
 In comparison, much of the related literature often requires moment selection either for computational tractability or as part of the inference procedure, which may substantially impact the population region that the researcher targets \citep{ked:li:mou21} and the properties of confidence sets \citep[e.g.,][]{and:shi13,bug:can:shi17,kai:mol:sto19}.

 \textbf{Outline.} Section \ref{sec:examples} introduces the class of models we study.
 Section \ref{sec:inference} provides the notion of pseudo-true set and derives the misspecification robust inference method.
 Section \ref{sec:computation} discusses computational aspects of the method.
 Section \ref{sec:empirical} provides an empirical illustration revisiting the analysis in \citet{kli:tam16} and Section \ref{sec:monte_carlo} Monte Carlo evidence on the size and power of the test.
 Section \ref{sec:conclusions} concludes.
 Appendix \ref{sec:app} provides proofs of our main results.
 The Online Appendix includes auxiliary Lemmas and additional examples.